amigazen/libnix-amiga/README.md

 libnix on the other hand is a straightforward and easy to understand ANSI C library, with permissive licensing (in fact, no license at all) and easy to fix and extend.

 Since debugging, fixing bugs in the library itself and building with ixemul.library is significantly more difficult, and with the benefits of easy porting rendered irrelevant by years of advances on other platforms that Amiga has not kept pace with, libnix is surely a better option when using GCC.

+### Is it correct that I should use ixemul.library for porting Unix software and libnix for normal native Amiga programs that need a C library?

+It might have been correct in 1992 but it's not correct anymore.
+If you are making Amiga native software you're more likely to be using VBCC or SAS/C anyway, not GCC, and you'll get a better result if you do.
+If you're using GCC you're almost certainly trying to port something that will need a more modern C library akin to glibc and since ixemul.library has stood still, whilst libnix continues to evolve that means libnix is a much better option, with features such as wide char support and System V IPC.
+You might also consider clib2, or clib4 if you're targeting OS4.

 ### Does this libnix include all the changes from other libnix versions found on GitHub and elsewhere?